Pi Cluster Documentation

 sudo systemctl enable minio.service

-• Step 8.
-Create Minio SSL certificate
+Create Minio TLS certificate

 Follow this procedure for creating a self-signed certificate for Minio Server